awfulwaffle77/kravmaga/README.md

 **PASSWORD RESET WITH EXPIRING LINKS**

 **EVENT & ANTRENAMENT ADD WITH POPUP**
+Event also has the possibility to Delete and Edit

 **INDIVIDUAL ANTRENAMENT PAGE**
 Individual page where, depending on the GET Param `id`, you can see the users.